szweibel/workshops/newest_python.md

 Let's break that down:
 *   `for book in books_to_read:`: This line can be read like a sentence: "For each item in the `books_to_read` list, temporarily assign that item to the variable `book` and then execute the indented code block below."
 *   The name `book` is a temporary variable that you choose.
 It only exists for the duration of the loop.
+Each time the loop repeats, `book` holds the next item from the list.
 It is a good practice to choose a descriptive, singular name that relates to the plural collection (e.g., `book` for `books_to_read`, `student` for `all_students`).

 You can also loop through the keys of a dictionary.
 ```python